 Perfect Wedding Day Timeline in Summary

 There is a lot that goes into figuring out your perfect timeline.
 And no two timelines are alike.
 This article is meant to provide you with information to help you two make more informed choices about your timeline.
-As always, for couples I’m working with, we can jump on a call and cover this in way more detail if you need to!
+As always, for couples I’m working with, we can jump on a call at anytime and cover this in way more detail if you need to!